Interviews about sustainable business

 Practical tips for fellow entrepreneurs

 "Be prepared for external factors beyond your control.
 You don't know what could come next, through wars, for example.
 With solar panels you are not dependent on an energy party.
-If, for example, the gas tap is turned off, Bouwhof is not yet out of the woods."
+If, for example, the gas tap is turned off, Bouwhof is not yet in trouble."
 Huurman himself has not used subsidies, partly due to ignorance at the beginning.
-"My advice is to familiarize yourself well with subsidies such as the SDE++ subsidy, check when application desks are open and make use of them.
+"My advice is to learn about subsidies such as the SDE++ subsidy, check when application desks are open and make use of them.
 The SDE counter is only open on 2 dates a year.
 I didn't want to wait that long.
-And invest in things that will pay you back within 5 years, such as LED lighting.
+Invest in things that will pay you back within 5 years, such as LED lighting.
 Also remember that insurance costs go up when you have solar panels."

 Future plans: charging stations